 - Write a pitch that includes who you are, what services you offer, and how you can add value to the client

 - Personalise the pitch with the recipient’s name and send it via email (or through another channel if you already have a connection with them there)

 - If you don’t receive a reply, follow up in a week or two to give them a nudge

 Once you’ve landed your first client, it’s all systems go!
-Now you’ve established your business, it’s time to start working out the kinks and building foundations of a long lasting career.
+Now you’ve established your business, it’s time to start working out the kinks and building the foundations of a long-lasting career.

 Build your brand

 Even though you’re a one-(wo)man-band, you still need a brand.
 Think of yourself as a business and consider how you want clients to feel when they work with you.

 The brand goes a lot deeper than a logo and colours.
 It also involves the experience you offer clients and your online presence.

 Promote your services